roberttoups/IPv4Toolbox/Docs/Invoke-IPv4GeoLookup.md

 ## OUTPUTS

 ## NOTES
-Do not use this function multiple times a second or you will be rate limited.
+Do not use this function more than 40 times per minute as you will be rate limited.
+Also be aware that this function does not use SSL in communicating to ip-api.com.

 ## RELATED LINKS